nehadevarapalli/sozonew/README.md

 - Import and save files from GitHub, Dropbox, Google Drive and One Drive
 - Drag and drop markdown and HTML files into Dillinger
 - Export documents as Markdown, HTML and PDF

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

-> A BBC investigation revealed that
-> seriously ill and injured patients wait for more than an hour
-> to access an Ambulance and for any medical assistance.

 SOZO mainly focuses on